A FITNESS GUIDE

 A good example of this, would be everyday functional movements such as walking, bending down, carrying or lifting on one side only, or any repetitive motion performed on a regular basis day after day.

-This is also prevelant in conventional weight training.
+This can also be prevelant in conventional weight training.

 However, on the flip side of the coin, you may have to switch off other groups of muscles which become to overactive or tight.
 Restricting your progress from a movement standpoint, and ultimately hindering you from reaching your fitness goals.